Sebastianxq/NTBSG_SE2/README.md

 <h1>Instruction to Run NTSBG</h1>

-To run the program an user needs to first install a few dependencies for it to work as intended.
-Please ensure that you have already had the following installed into your system. <b>YOU MUST INSTALL GRAPHVIZ PRIOR TO INSTALLING PYDOT</b>
+To run the program, an user needs to first install some external dependencies for it to function as intended.
+Please ensure that you have already had the following programs and libraries installed into your system prior to running the NTSBG system. <b>YOU MUST INSTALL GRAPHVIZ PRIOR TO INSTALLING PYDOT</b>
 * msys2
 * pip
 * tshark